-To move into a more strategic, advisory role to management, IA departments should adapt the profile of the typical candidate they hire.
-As the organization pushes forward with digital transformation, and new technologies are adopted, hiring profiles should evolve to include a mix of strategic, behavioral, data utilization and technology skills - alongside traditional IA skills.
+To move into a more strategic, advisory role to management, IA departments will need to adapt the profile of the typical candidate they hire.
+As the organization pushes forward with digital transformation, and new technologies are adopted, hiring profiles need to evolve to include a mix of strategic, behavioral, data utilization, and technology skills-alongside traditional IA skills.